Hoizame/LibClassicItemSets-1.0/README.md

-# LibClassicItemSets-1.0.lua
+# LibClassicItemSets-1.0

-A library for WoW-Classic that contains all item sets with localization for the names.
+A library for WoW-Classic that contains all item sets with contained items and localization for the names.

 ## Usage